 ( USDA research between the years of 2016 to 2018 )

-Feeding Hawaii Together meets the needs of an estimated 3,000 of these adults monthly.
-In 2015 alone, we met the food needs of 76,750 adults, 12,698 Children, and 53, 038 Households with 3,220,061 lbs of food.
+Feeding Hawaii Together ( FHT ) meets the needs of an estimated 3,000 of these adults monthly.
+FHT has met the needs of 76,750 adults, 12,698 children and 53, 038 households with 3,220,061 lbs. of food a year.

 40 million American families – almost 12 percent of U.S. households – are now food insecure; 1 out of 6 households.
 This means that during a given month, they will be out of money, out of food, and forced to miss meals or seek assistance to feed themselves.
 (World Education Service 2017 )

 Feeding Hawaii Together is that assistance ready to help these households here on Oahu.